seyLu/blog/content/project/how-i-made-this-blog-site/index.md

 And to match the Vercel Theme, I replaced the box-shadow with outline and reduced the border-radius.
 I also went and changed the styles of TOC. ([view source code](https://github.com/seyLu/blog/blob/main/assets/scss/custom.scss))

-As for the horizontal scroll bar in code blocks, I found the default to be awfully close to the code so I went and moved it a bit down:
+As for the horizontal scroll bar in code blocks, I found the default to be awfully close to the code so I went and moved it down a bit:

 <!-- prettier-ignore-start -->
 ```scss